monu778/NodeJS_React_Examples/README.md

 * bower  install (this bower install for installing dependencies in view/lib folder)
 * cd public
 * bower install ((this bower install for installing dependencies in javascipr/lib folder)

+# Status
+* still in porgresss need to develop some part of UI( displaying collections in model window not working properly) need to develop